 Our policies, as well as our broader business ambitions, are structured around embedded social, ethical and environmental criteria.
-An extensive Environmental and Social Risk (ESR) policy framework is in place to guide our decisions for client and deal engagement.
-Under Our Stance our stakeholders can find an easy to understand explanation of how we apply them and why we finance certain sectors/activities.
+An extensive Environmental and Social Risk

+(ESR) policy framework is in place to guide our decisions for client and deal engagement.
+Under Our Stance our stakeholders can find a clear explanation of how we apply them and why we do (or do not) finance certain sectors/activities.